What Is Irony?

-Irony is a situation in which there is a contrast between expectation and reality.
+Irony is a literary device where there is a contrast between expectation and reality, often revealing deeper truths or creating humor.
 We use irony to create a contrast between appearances and underlying truths.
 For example, the difference between what something appears or someone says to mean very different from its literal meaning.
 Irony is associated with both humor and tragedy.

 The term irony came into English language in the sixteenth century and came from the French word “ironie” and before that, from the Latin word “ironia” which means “feigned ignorance.”

-There are four main types of irony: Dramatic irony, Comic irony, Situational irony and Verbal Irony.
+There are four numbers of main types of irony: Dramatic irony, Comic irony, Situational irony and Verbal Irony.

 Dramatic irony